devops329/devops/instruction/jwtPizzaFactory/jwtPizzaFactory.md

 Before your do any work in the class you must setup your Vendor account with the [JWT Pizza Factory](https://pizza-factory.cs329.click).
 Register with your **BYU ID** and provide information such as your name, contact information, GitHub repository, and the URL of your pizza service website.

-The URL for your pizza website should include the `pizza` subdomain for the DNS hostname you plan to lease.
+The URL for your pizza website should include the `pizza` subdomain for the DNS hostname.
+This can be an hosthame you already own, or one that you plan to lease.
 For example,

 ```
 pizza.byucsstudent.click
 ```

 > [!NOTE]
+>
 > You will finish setting up the `pizza` subdomain in Deliverable 2, and you can edit this URL in your JWT Pizza Factory account at any time to match.

 ![alt text](createAccount.png)